 Echeveria Succulents are hardy little plants that do not need a lot of water to survive.
-Echeveria likes to live in a dry environment.
-They have fleshy leaves with water-storing ability which help to survive in the dry environment . can store water in their fleshy leaves. so, they do not need a higher amount of water to survive.
-But how much do you water this hardy plant?
+Echeveria has fleshy leaves with a water-storing ability which helps to survive in the dry environment. so, they do not need a higher amount of water to survive.
+But How often should I water my Echeveria succulent?

 At this time, Increase the time between watering and let the potting mixture dry out during watering.
 Some people claim that succulents should be provided only enough water during dormancy to keep them from shriveling.
 Even in winter, if your succulent plant is kept in a warm area inside, more watering should be done.